nmdpe/Tetris/README.md

 # Tetris
 > Famous puzzle game remade with C++ and SFML

-> College student's homework, adding more function to the old project
+> College student's C++ assignment, adding more function to the old project

 ---